Tuesday, 24 April 2012

 Others include Daniel Craig's first outing as invincible secret agent 007 in Casino Royale and J.J Abram's Star Trek.

-We'll also include Predators and the upcoming The Amazing Spider-Man.
+We also have Predators, Conan and the upcoming The Amazing Spider-Man.

-An interesting animal was Fright Night in 2011.
-A new take on the 1985 horror comedy classic and starred Colin Farrell who replaced original bloodsucker Chris Sarandon.
+An interesting animal was Fright Night in 2011 as Colin Farrell replaced original bloodsucker Chris Sarandon.

 Sarandon would also make a cameo in the reboot as a driver who also gets bit by the new Jerry.